-Other hybrids leaped out of ducts and off the walls.
-The Deathwatch’s bolters picked out flailing outlines through the smoke as they advanced together, covering the front and sides.
-Their blades fended off the clawed arms, throwing viscera about as they cut into hybrid flesh, but the attack also came from above.
+Hybrids leaped out of ducts and off the walls.
+The Deathwatch’s bolters picked out flailing outlines through the smoke as they advanced together.
+Their blades fended off clawed arms, flinging viscera as they cut into flesh, but the attack also came from above.
 Bullets rained around the three.
-Though their power armour deflected the shots, the impact unbalanced them.
+Though their armour deflected the shots, the impacts unbalanced them.

 Distracted by the autogun fire, a hybrid weaved past Glavius’ guard and raked him.
 Its claws tore through his faceplate and down into his gorget.
 Herodotus dispatched the creature with a flick of his chain blade, earning him glancing hits to his shoulders and side.
 The combined melee and weight of fire from above halted the Deathwatch advance and they resorted to defensive stances, leaving the patriarch to escape.

-Two orbs of cerulean blue glowed behind the hybrids.
+Cerulean blue eyes glowed behind the hybrids.
 They rose as the silhouette of a man in power armour grew into a hulking behemoth that could dwarf a terminator.
 At his approach, the genestealer hybrids renewed their attacks with unnatural speed, yet the gunfire from above began to abate.

 Nu’kan dodged a swing from the giant’s energy-wreathed power maul.
-‘I think we’ve found our Inquisitor.’
+‘I think we’ve found our missing Inquisitor.’

-Despite his Warp-infused size, Inquisitor Kurieva still looked human.
+Despite his psychically-infused size, Inquisitor Kurieva still looked human.
 In ninety years, his permanent scowl and hard face had lost none of their intensity.
 His backhand strike smashed Glavius in the side of the head, knocking him to the ground.
 Hybrids swarmed the prone Space Marine, laying about with tooth and claw.
-He raised his hellfire flamer one-handed.
+Kurieva raised his hellfire flamer one-handed.

-Where in Throne’s name is Munin?’
+Where in Throne’s name is Onix?’
 Nu’kan growled.

 The last gunman on the balcony silenced.

-Munin’s attack glanced off the Inquisitor’s armour but severed the strap of his flamer.
+Onix’s sword raked down the front of the Inquisitor.
 Nu’kan smashed his chainsword into the Inquisitor’s hand, knocking the flamer to the ground in a sputtering spray of fire.
 He scooped the weapon from the ground and unleashed an inferno over the hybrids.
-The aliens screamed as their carapace burned and disintegrated, reducing them to dripping piles like melted candles.
+The aliens screamed as their carapaces burned, reducing them to dripping piles like melted candles.

-Without the hybrids’ attacks distracting them, Herodotus and Nu’kan joined with Munin.
+Without the hybrids’ attacks distracting them, Herodotus and Nu’kan joined Onix.
 Together they brought chain blades and power sword against the Inquisitor.

 ‘I wondered if the Ordo would find me,’ Kurieva said, avoiding a savage swipe of Herodotos’ chainsword.
 His movements became defensive, concentrating on evasion and only striking at openings.
 ‘But you took too long.
 A hive fleet comes for the patriarch.
 They know this world is ripe.’

-‘He’s trying to slow us,’ Munin called, executing a flurry of strikes aimed at the joints of his enemy’s armour.
+‘He’s trying to slow us,’ Onix called, executing a flurry of strikes aimed at the joints of his enemy’s armour.
 ‘Get after the patriarch.’

 ‘If the patriarch escapes this world is doomed.
 Move!’

 Herodotus disengaged from the Inquisitor while Nu’kan covered their retreat with a blast of flame.
-It engulfed the hybrids that were savaging Glavius’ thrashing form and sent the Inquisitor reeling and shielding his face.
+It engulfed the hybrids that were savaging Glavius’ thrashing form and sent the Inquisitor reeling.
 Following the patriarch’s trail, Nu’kan led the way with purifying flame.
-It filled the corridor ahead, incinerating genestealer hybrids of four generations.
+It filled the corridor ahead, incinerating genestealer hybrids.
 After the flame softened them, Herodotus finished them with his chainsword.

 ‘Soukova!’
 Herodotus yelled into his vox.
 ‘Watch the exits.
 The xenos must not escape!’